Australia Process Service

 Procedure

-The Hague Service Convention established a more simplified means for parties to effect service in other contracting states.
-Under the convention, each contracting state is required to designate a central authority to accept incoming requests for service.
+The Hague Service Convention established a more straightforward means for parties to effect service in other contracting states.
+Under the convention, each contracting state must designate a central authority to accept incoming service requests.
 A judicial officer competent to serve process in the state of origin is permitted to send a request for service directly to the central authority of the state where service is to be made.
 Upon receiving the request, the central authority in the receiving state arranges for service in a manner permitted within the receiving state, typically through a local court.
 Once service is effected, the central authority sends a certificate of service to the judicial officer who made the request.
 Click here for information on How The Central Authority Works in Australia.

 DECLARATIONS